 Life with a hormonal IUD isn’t always sunshine and roses, however.
 Recently, there has been a lot of anecdotal evidence emerging about the IUDs effect on mental health and anxiety.
 Dozens of women have taken to their blogs to share their painful experiences, citing everything from panic attacks to insomnia:

 “Most everyday about mid-afternoon I would have to go lay in my bed and cover up my head because my anxiety levels had risen too high for me to cope anymore.
-I was living in a dark box that I just couldn’t get out of,” relayed another.
+I was living in a dark box that I just couldn’t get out of,” one woman wrote.

 “I found myself immersed in full-blown insomnia.
-I couldn’t fall asleep at night without ingesting huge, unholy amounts of Benadryl and, even at that point, I could only sleep for an hour or two at most,” revealed a third.
+I couldn’t fall asleep at night without ingesting huge, unholy amounts of Benadryl and, even at that point, I could only sleep for an hour or two at most,” revealed another.